NBA 10-Day Contract: How Does it Work?

 Chuck Hayes

 Chuck Hayes is one of those players that stand out among the rest at first glance.
-He stands at 6”6 and weighs about 240 lb.
+He stands at 6-foot-6 and weighs about 240 lb.
 Even though he did not get drafted in the 2005 NBA draft, the Houston Rockets signed him before the 2005 – 2006 season.

 He signed a 10-day contract with the Houston Rockets and he got a contract that extended to the end of the season.
 In 2010-2011 with Houston Rockets, he averaged 8.1 rebounds and 7.9 points in 28.1 minutes per game.